Arms in Irish Dancing

-“To add grace and variety to the dance, he showed them how to dance with arms akimbo and to place the hands gracefully on the hips…He also showed the girls how to hold their skirts lightly at the side with thumb and index finger of both hands, and slightly and gracefully keep them out from the sides” (Weekly Freeman’s Journal.)
+“To add grace and variety to the dance, he showed them how to dance with arms akimbo and to place the hands gracefully on the hips…He also showed the girls how to hold their skirts lightly at the side with thumb and index finger of both hands, and slightly and gracefully keep them out from the sides.”

 In a 1904 photograph of an Irish dancer, “Cassie” in Victorian attire at the Feis na Gleann, the dancer has both hands on her hips.

 The white collar scholars of the Gaelic League and the country dancers went head to head in a great national and nationalistic debate about what exactly Irish dancing was, and the Gaelic League turned to the south-west for inspiration, applying the Munster style found in areas of counties Kerry, Cork and Limerick to step dancing in the rest of the country.
-Foley observes that the dances were to be “controlled, disciplined, skilled and asexual;” hip slapping and flings thereby excluded.
+Dances were to be controlled, hip slapping and flings thereby excluded.

 Removing arms from Larne

-As Irish dancing classes became popular, Mr O’Rafferty turned to one of his best Belfast pupils to help with the growing demand: twenty-one year-old Miss Stella Mulholland started to run classes on Thursday afternoons in Larne in 1931.
-Miss Stella Mulholland, like Mr O’Rafferty, taught in the British Legion and charged 12s 6d.
+As Irish dancing classes became popular, Mr O’Rafferty turned to one of his best Belfast pupils to help with the growing demand.
+Twenty-one year-old Stella Mulholland started to run classes on Thursday afternoons in Larne in 1931.
+Miss Mulholland, like Mr O’Rafferty, taught in the British Legion and charged 12s 6d.
 Stella was accompanied on violin by her younger sister, Patricia.
-In 1932, she and sixteen year-old Patricia, combined their Belfast and Larne pupils in a children’s display of dance and song in the Victoria Orange Hall; a foreshadowing of the theatrical repertoire that was to be a feature of Miss Patricia Mulholland’s life.
+In 1932, she and sixteen year-old Patricia, combined their Belfast and Larne pupils in a children’s display of dance and song in the Victoria Orange Hall, a foreshadowing of the theatrical repertoire that was to be a feature of Patricia Mulholland’s life.